 Olive cultivation predates 300 B.C. and is believed to have begun in Syria.
-The growing of olives spread rapidly into both ancient Rome and Greece.
-By 900 B.C., Homer referenced not only olives but olive oil as one of the essential parts of the then modern culture.
+The growth of olives spread rapidly into both ancient Rome and Greece.
+By 900 B.C., Homer referenced not only olives but olive oil as one of the essential parts of the then-modern culture.

 The California table olive production thrived and did not turn again to the production of olive oil until the latter years of the 1980s.
 The initial effort by a handful of olive growers determined to fulfill a need in the gourmet olive oil market once again began planting oil-grade olives.
 Now, more than 10,000 acres in the state are devoted to olive oil production.